How I am ranking these

 GroupGreeting is a genuinely good product, and I would point certain buyers to it without flinching.
 If what you want is a predictable per-card price and a tidy signing flow rather than a sprawling multi-product login, it does that well.
 As of early 2026 it runs prepaid credit packs with an eight-currency pricing selector (USD, EUR, GBP, CAD, AUD, NZD, CHF, INR), which is a real trust signal for an international office buyer that a US-only checkout does not give.
 Its best per-card rate lands around $2.99 at the hundred-card pack, and its whole brand is built tight around the remote-team send-off, with occasion pages that literally say signed by your remote team.
 Its site states over five million cards sent across more than twenty-five thousand workplaces, which is social proof a cautious buyer can point a boss at.

-The catch is the same one SendWishOnline carries: credits expire twelve months after purchase, with no auto-renew and no rollover.
+The catch is the familiar prepaid-pack one: credits expire twelve months after purchase, with no auto-renew and no rollover.
 The other gate worth knowing is that the features a team actually wants, company-logo upload, multiple creators, multiple recipients, and bulk creation, are locked to the ninety-nine-dollar Sapling tier and above.
 If you only need one card the whole team signs, the single-card price covers you.
 The moment you want your logo on it or you are running several cards at once, you are buying into a much larger pack than the card in front of you needs.
 There is no AI, and the format is essentially the one board.

 5. Paperless Post and the honest non-SaaS answer